josepedrocunhazzz/Bayesian_LifeInsurance/README.md

 José Filipe (josefilipe1@gmail.com)
 José Cunha (josecunha.8989@gmail.com)

-This project was developed as part of the FIAD course at the University of Coimbra.
+This project was developed as part of the Data Fusion and Analysis course at the University of Coimbra.

 Access Options:
 1. Web Application: